-Since timely detection is the key to treatment of myasthenia gravis, doctors at GIN use the most advanced of technologies and procedures currently available to diagnose the disease and mitigate its symptoms.
+Since timely detection is the key to treatment of myasthenia gravis, doctors at BRAINS use the most advanced of technologies and procedures currently available to diagnose the disease and mitigate its symptoms.

 The following tests may be performed to help confirm the diagnosis of myasthenia gravis:

 - Blood tests: These tests look for antibodies that may be present in people with myasthenia gravis.

 - Genetic tests: Diagnostic tests that evaluate for conditions that have a tendency to run in families.

 - Electromyogram (EMG): This measures the electrical activity of a muscle or a group of muscles.
 An EMG can detect abnormal electrical muscle activity due to diseases and neuromuscular conditions.